zksync-association/zknation-data/README.md

     ```
     yarn && yarn generate-l1-contract-claim-tx <address> [--l1-gas-price] [--l1-json-rpc]
     ```
-    - `l1-gas-price` - Ethereum gas price (gwei), should be set to not less than the L1 gas price expected at the time of transaction execution.
+    - `l1-gas-price` - Ethereum gas price in gwei, should be set to not less than the L1 gas price expected at the time of transaction execution.
     - `l1-json-rpc` - An optional parameter to specify the L1 node RPC URL.

 ![alt text](instructions-l1.png)